asadquraishi/CarND-Vehicle-Detection/README.md

 #### 2\.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I used two methods for dealing with false positives, both of which can be found in the `detect_vehicles.py` file:

 1. Keeping a running sum of heatmaps for a certain sized window using the parameter `heatmaps_threshold = 8` which can be found in line 22 in the `detect_vehicles.py` file.
-This reinforces objects which result in a heatmap frame after frame.
+This reinforces objects which appear frame after frame.
 Note that although I was planning to implement this, when looking for help I found Stewart DeSoto’s [post](https://carnd-forums.udacity.com/questions/38555139/how-to-integrate-heatmap-over-several-frames) and therefore used a modified version of his solution
 2. Creating a heatmap and then thresholding it to get rid of false positives (lines 40-56 in `detect_vehicles.py`)

 Note that the heatmap is obtained from the list of bounding boxes returned by the `find_cars` function.